audaciaconsulting/Audacia.Build/src/security/redteam/steps/README.md

   - The Python target referenced by `redteam.yaml` (e.g., `file://inference_ai_app.py`) and any local modules it imports.

 - Your app can authenticate via the provided environment variables.
-- If your `package-lock.json` is not at repo root, set `npmWorkingDirectory`.
+- Your app has a `package-lock.json` in your `npmWorkingDirectory`.

 ## Security